stfc/PSyclone/doc/developer_guide/working_practises.rst

 is called for the class.
 This will not be the case for the above code as the exception string is not used.

-This approach is currently internally in the ``TransformationError`` exception (so that this transformation does not accidentally cause the string to be evaluated).
+This approach is currently used internally in the ``TransformationError`` exception (so that this transformation does not accidentally cause the string to be evaluated).